oneak/Code-Collection/Unity/Block Terrain Generator/README.md

 2. **Create an Empty GameObject**
    - In your Unity scene, right-click in the Hierarchy and select **Create Empty**
-   - Rename it (for example, `BlockGenerator`)
+   - Rename it (for example, `BlockTerrainGenerator`)

 3. **Add the Script**
-   - Drag the `BlockGenerator.cs` script from your project onto the empty GameObject you just created
+   - Drag the `BlockTerrainGenerator.cs` script from your project onto the empty GameObject you just created
    - Assign the `MeshMaterial`

 6. **(Optional) Add Decoration Prefabs**